An estimated 767 million people are living in extreme poverty - living at or below $1.90 (PPP*) a day.

 Moreover, the poverty estimates not only include the money that people earn, but also what people produce for themselves.
 The total consumption of people is estimated through household surveys.

 The international poverty line is an estimation of the absolute minimum that people need to live.
-About one out of every four people lives below this poverty line.
-Another 22% has a 2005 PPP income between $1.25 and $2.00 a day and are also considered to be very poor.
+About one out of every eight people lives below this poverty line of extreme poverty.
+And 30% of the world population is considered to be very poor, living on less than $3.10 a day (PPP).

-"World hunger is increasing.
-FAO's most recent estimates put the number of hungry people at 923 million ... "
+The most recent estimates put the number of hungry people at 795 million.

-Every year 10 million children in developing countries die before the age of five.
-Undernourishment is responsible for 55 percent of all under five deaths.
+Every year 5.9 million children die before the age of five.
+Under-nourishment is responsible for 45 percent of all under five deaths.

 PRIMARY SCHOOL COMPLETION